pysmo/aimbat/docs/user-guide/data.md

 ```

 The seismogram files can be stored in an arbitrary directory (i.e. they don't necessarily
 need to be stored together with an AIMBAT project file).
-They are also never modified by
-AIMBAT.

 !!! warning